How to Become a Utilization Review (UR) Nurse

 Where Can a Utilization Review Nurse Work?

-UR nurses can work in a variety of settings, including hospitals, insurance companies, and government agencies.
-In each of these settings, these nurses use their clinical knowledge to ensure that patients are receiving the most appropriate care possible.
+UR nurses can work in various settings, including hospitals, insurance companies, and government agencies.
+In these settings, these nurses use their clinical knowledge to ensure patients receive the most appropriate care possible.

 For example, they may review patient records to identify unnecessary tests or procedures.
-They may also meet with patients and families to discuss treatment options and make sure that they understand their rights and responsibilities.
+They may also meet with patients and families to discuss treatment options and ensure they understand their rights and responsibilities.

 >> Show Me Online RN-to-BSN Programs